14 August, 2021

 - 100 g whole wheat flour

 - 9 g fine sea salt

-- Whole whether doughs tend to rise faster than white doughs, especially in warm weather.
+- Whole wheat doughs tend to rise faster than white doughs, especially in warm weather.
 To avoid over proofed dough, I like to start mixing in the afternoon (usually between 2-3 PM) when I know I’ll be home to stretch and fold the dough.
 Please adjust your rise times based on temperature.

 Make the Dough